tuglaw/HITMAPS-Roulette-Launcher/README.md

 2. Configure "Advanced Options" with the following settings:<br><br>
 ![Screenshot of the Advanced Options in Hitman2Patcher](H2PAdvancedOptions.png)

 3. Save your changes and close "Hitman2Patcher".
-You can now start the game with "Launcher.exe".
+You can now start the game with "Roulette.exe".

 <br>